QuantEcon/lecture-source-py/source/rst/python_by_example.rst

 Write a program that prints one realization of the following random device:

 * Flip an unbiased coin 10 times.
-* If 3 consecutive heads occur one or more times within this sequence, pay one dollar.
+* If a head occurs three or more times within this sequence, pay one dollar.
 * If not, pay nothing.

 Use no import besides ``from numpy.random import uniform``.